 We will tell stories.
 We will weep.
 We will tear our souls from the imprisonment of nostalgia.

 Tomorrow, we begin building a new utopia in the midst of the burning ruins of soulless sequels and remakes.

 Danchev, Alex (2011) 100 artists’ Manifestos: From the Futurists to the Stuckists.
 Penguin Classics.
 London, England.

-There has been recent studies talking of how people will turn to video games in order to avoid boring routine and everyday lives (Molesworth, 2009).
+Recent studies has been talking of how people will turn to video games in order to avoid boring routines and everyday lives (Molesworth, 2009).

-Is this escapism a byproduct of people desperately attempting to escape what postmodernists describe as the spectacle?
+Is this escapism a byproduct of people desperately attempting to escape what postmodernists call the spectacle?

-It is not too long ago people identified themselves as gamers, fully knowing exactly what this word ment.
-The stereotypical gamer was a person who would spend ours on end playing games, and enjoying particularly difficult, brain-shattering challenges.
+The stereotypical gamer was a person who would spend hours on end playing games, and enjoying particularly difficult, brain-shattering challenges.
 (Juul, 2010) But more importantly: The gamer identity came – just like any other label – with a community, and a sense of social security.

-In resent years, however, with the rise of the app stores, smart phones, and the possibility to download and distribute games in a matter of minutes: Everyone is a gamer, from commuters to kids.
-So is the old “gamer” stereotype still relevant?
+In recent years, however, with the rise of app stores, smartphones, and the possibility to download and distribute games in a matter of minutes, everyone is a gamer.
+From commuters to kids.
+So is the “gamer” stereotype still relevant?

 Prune is a game designed by Joel McDonald and published by Polyculture for Mac and Android tablets in 2015.

-The game is, quite literally, about pruning treas.
-As you cut of branches of your newly planted tree, the remaining limbs will grow further.
+The game is, quite literally, about pruning trees.
+As you cut branches off your newly planted tree, the remaining limbs will grow further.
 The ultimate goal is to reach for the sky, soak up sun, and give life to as many cherry-blossoms as possible.